" The Solitary Reaper" by William Wordsworth (1770-1850)

 Q3.
 What comparisons does the poet make to describe the sweetness of the girl’s song?

 Ans.
 The poet compares the song of the solitary reaper to that of two famous birds—the nightingale and the cuckoo.
-The nightingale’s song comforts weary travelers resting in the Arabian deserts, while the cuckoo’s song breaks the silence of the far-off Hebrides islands.
+The nightingale’s song comforts weary travellers resting in the Arabian deserts, while the cuckoo’s song breaks the silence of the far-off Hebrides islands.
 Yet, the poet feels that the reaper’s song is more melodious and heart-touching than both.
 These comparisons highlight the natural beauty and emotional power of the girl’s voice.

 Q4.
 What is the central idea or message of the poem “The Solitary Reaper”?